VincentBounce/WindowsContextMenuTools/README.md

 - Copy `WindowsTerminal.ico` to `C:\Windows\System32\` (this is necessary because *Windows Terminal* icon path always change with auto-updates provided by *Microsoft Store*).
 - To **remove** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `WindowsTerminal-[remove-default-menu-need-restart].reg`, then logoff/logon.
 - To **restore** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `WindowsTerminal-[restore-default-menu-need-restart].reg`, then logoff/logon.

 ---

-## ![files-listing-icon] Files and folders listing from folder

-Global features:

-- Opens from any **folder** or **shortcut `.lnk`** or **network location**, on both *File Explorer* left and right panes.

-- Reads all folders and files including hidden ones.

-- Supports all Windows glyphs in all Windows languages/region versions.

-## ![clipboard-icon] List in Clipboard

-`List-in-Clipboard.reg`

-Lists folders/files of any folder, and copy the list to the Clipboard.

-💿 To install this tool separately, just run `List-in-Clipboard.reg`

-## ![notepad-icon] List in Notepad

-`List-in-Notepad.reg`

-Lists folders/files of any folder and displays the list in a temporary Notepad file that disappear as soon as you close it.

-💿 To install this tool separately, just run `List-in-Notepad.reg`

----